-The typical coffee maker uses between 13 kWh to 42 kWh per year.
-It draws energy at between 500 to 1,000 watts.
+The typical coffee maker uses between 13 kWh and 42 kWh per year, drawing between 500 and 1,000 watts.
 However, coffee machine brewing habits vary greatly from household to household.

 As such, the rough calculations for annual energy consumption depend on how much of a coffee addict you are, although typically, it ranges between 13 kWh and 42 kWh.

-The domestic espresso machine can consume a whopping 1.25 kW per cup.
-The wattage of most espresso machines is between 1,000 and 1,500 watts.
-Based on just one cup per day, an espresso maker averages a robust 450 kWh annually, making it one kitchen appliance that you may want to reserve for special occasions.
+The domestic espresso machine has a wattage of between 1,000 and 1,500 watts and can consume a whopping 1.25 kW per cup.
+Based on just one cup per day, an espresso maker averages a robust 450 kWh annually, making it one kitchen appliance you may want to reserve for special occasions.

-Ovens usually range from, 1000 to 5000 Watts, with the average being 2400 Watts.
+Ovens usually range from 1000 to 5000 watts, averaging 2400 watts.
 Ovens require preheating for half an hour, using approximately 1.2 kWh, added to another 2-3 hours of cooking time, which can use another 6-8.5 kWh to cook a meal in the oven.

 All the appliances mentioned above are used in the kitchen.
 However, other domestic appliances can consume as much or even more energy.